 I made the decision last night to stop looking for jobs in student affairs for at least 6 weeks, and perhaps as long as six months.
-The compulsive refreshing of the jobs list was making me feel anxious and sick to my stomach.
+The compulsive refreshing of the job list was making me feel anxious and sick to my stomach.
 As a positive person who actually has Positivity as one of his StrengthsFinder strengths, I could only manage the anxiety for so long with my natural feel-good emotions.
-Last night was the acknowledgement that feeling good was not the answer I needed.
+Last night was the acknowledgment that feeling good was not the answer I needed.

 What I needed was a healthy assessment of reality.
 And reality told me that I needed to refocus my energy into a career that didn’t reject my skills and experience.
 Reality recognized the emotional toll had a maximum amount to collect.
 And reality understood and believed that stepping away from a failed job search didn’t mean I no longer would work in my field of choice.